Aralkylamine N-acetyltransferase: The GNAT superfamily

-Aralkylamine N-acetyltransferase belongs to the GCN5-related N-acetyltransferase (GNAT) superfamily which consists 10,000 acetyltransferases, named so because of their sequence homology to a class of eukaryotic transcription factors, therein the yeast GCN5.
+Aralkylamine N-acetyltransferase belongs to the GCN5-related N-acetyltransferase (GNAT) superfamily which consists of 10,000 acetyltransferases, named so because of their sequence homology to a class of eukaryotic transcription factors, therein the yeast GCN5.
 Other well-studied members of the superfamily are glucosamine-6-phosphate N-acetyltransferase and histone acetyltransferases.

 All members of this superfamily has a structurally conserved fold consisting of an N-terminal strand followed by two helices, three antiparallel β-strands, followed by a ‘‘signature’’ central helix, a fifth β-strand, a fourth α-helix and a final β-strand.
 These elements are nearly universally conserved in spite of poor pairwise identity in sequence alignments.

 Regulation

 Regulation of AANAT varies between species.
 In some, AANAT levels oscillate dramatically between light and dark periods, and thus control melatonin synthesis.
 In others, rhythm is regulated primarily on the protein level.
 One example is in rodents, where AANAT mRNA levels increase more than 100-fold in dark periods.
 In other species, cyclic AMP plays an important part in inhibition of proteolytic degradation of AANAT, elevating protein levels at night.
 Experiments using human AANAT expressed in a 1E7 cell line show an ~8-fold increase in enzyme activity upon exposure to forskolin.

 Dynamic degradation of AANAT mRNA has proven essential to the circadian action of the enzyme.
 The 3’UTR sequences have importance with regards to the rhythmic degradation of AANAT mRNA in some species.
 In rodents, various hnRNPs maintain dynamic degradation of AANAT mRNA.
 In other species, such as ungulates and primates, the stable AANAT mRNAs with a shorter 3’UTR is suspected not to be under control of the hnRNPs that bind and direct degradation of AANAT mRNA in rodents.

 Exposure to light induces signals to travel from retinal cells, ultimately causing a drop in norepinephrine stimulation of the pineal gland.
-This, in turn, leads to a signaling cascade, resulting in Protein Kinase A phosphorylation of two key Ser and Thr residues of serotonin N-acetyltransferase.
+This, in turn, leads to a signaling cascade, resulting in protein kinase A phosphorylation of two key Ser and Thr residues of serotonin N-acetyltransferase.
 Phosphorylation of these residues causes changes in catalytic activity through recruitment and interaction with 14-3-3 proteins, specifically 14-3-3ζ.

 Another protein which interacts and regulates AANAT activity is protein kinase C. Protein kinase C acts, like protein kinase A, on threonine and serine residues, enhancing the stability and enzymatic activity of AANAT.

 Inhibition of the acetyl-CoA-binding to the catalytic site through the formation and cleavage of intramolecular disulfide bonds has been suggested to be a mechanism of regulation.
 Formation of a disulfide bond between two cystein residues within the protein closes the hydrophobic funnel of the catalytic site, and thus acts as an on/off switch for catalytic activity.
 It is not yet certain if this mechanism is present in in vivo cells through the regulation of intracellular redox conditions, but it is suggested that glutathione (GSH) could be an in vivo regulator of the formation and cleavage of these disulfide bonds.